 These ads have a huge advantage over collection ads; desktop placement.
 Just because internet users spend most of their time on mobile doesn’t mean marketers should ignore desktop users, even on Facebook where mobile dominates.

 Carousel ads provide a fantastic experience on both mobile and desktop by allowing users to slide easily through various images and move to a specific landing page.
 They may not have the level of engagement or conversion rates of collections ads, but they help to create a brand presence on Facebook.

-Video ads are great for creating brand awareness and retargeting.
+Video ads and using private label rights are great for creating brand awareness and retargeting.
 You can retarget those who watch your videos with more ads based on the duration of the video they have watched.

 Video ads marketing is less complicated because even a basic video can get you the results you want.
 This is because video is the most popular form of content right now.
 Facebook videos catch your target audience’s attention in the news feed and hold that attention for long, boosting engagement.

 Video ads can help you get ahead of your competitors who are using only images to advertise their products.
 The single video format enables you to use the main video as your creative, and the best type of video for e-commerce businesses is the product explainer video.